 What do you do in your current role?

-As the associate director, I oversee the work for the Community Engagement (CE) team, provide leadership and oversight to existing projects, set the strategic plan for the team’s work, and help cultivate and maintain community partnerships.
+As the co-director, I oversee the work for the Community Engagement (CE) team, provide leadership and oversight to existing projects, set the strategic plan for the team’s work, and help cultivate and maintain community partnerships.
 I help develop new projects both within the CE core and other core groups within SC CTSI.
 I also focus on education and the dissemination of information in professional publications, community outreach tools, and professional conferences.

 Can you share a bit about your educational and work experience?